The Kitchn’s Cooking School

 I had planned to move on to the poultry lesson this week on the blog.
 The only thing I had left to do was to write about it.
 But I am now in Germany for a vacation and realized two days ago that I had forgotten to bring the photos for the post with me.
 So we’ll hear about what I’ve learned about cooking chicken in two weeks.

-Before I even began practicing this most essential of culinary skills, I searched YouTube for the Paris culinary school scene in the classic romantic comedy, Sabrina, starring Audrey Hepburn and Humphrey Bogart.
-In this hilarious scene, a colorful French teacher teaches the class how to crack an egg.
+Before I even began practicing this most essential of culinary skills, I searched YouTube for the Paris culinary school scene in the classic romantic comedy Sabrina, starring Audrey Hepburn and Humphrey Bogart.
+In this hilarious scene, a colorful French teacher shows the class how to crack an egg.
 His philosophy with eggs, or anything with a heart, is that we must be merciful when it comes time to kill or crack it.
 So cracking an egg must be swift—like the guillotine—and done with one hand.
 “It’s all in the wrist,” he says.

 It’s a great comedic scene if not the best culinary tutorial video.
 In the scene, everyone cracks an egg on the rim of the bowl instead of on a flat surface.
 And if you want to be gentle with anything with a heart, handle them with both your hands, handle them with all you’ve got.